-A special session addresses a topic area within games research and is intended to bring together researchers working on a topic to provide an excellent session on that topic at the conference on games.
-Please read the call for papers for CoG 2019 to determine if your proposed topic is one we are able to accept.
+A special session addresses one or more topic areas within games research and is intended to bring together researchers working on those topics to provide an excellent session at the IEEE Conference on Games.
+Please read the call for papers for CoG 2020 and its list of topics before submitting your special session proposal.

 A special session proposal should not be more than two pages, not including the brief biographies of the proposers and the draft call for papers.